keypup-io/cloudtasker/README.md

 }
 ```

-You could also decide to log all available context (including arguments passed to perform) for specific workers only:
+You could also decide to log all available context - including arguments passed to `perform` - for specific workers only:
 ```ruby
 # app/workers/full_context_worker.rb